What is rheumatoid arthritis?

 There is no cure for RA.
 But it is important to help keep your joints working well by reducing pain and inflammation.
 Work on a treatment plan with your healthcare provider that includes medicine and physical therapy.
 Work on lifestyle changes that can improve your quality of life.
 Lifestyle changes include:

-Managing use of medicines.
+- Managing the use of medicines.
 Medicines for this condition have some risks.
 Work with your healthcare provider to create a plan to reduce this risk.

 When should I call my healthcare provider?